This blog was updated in September 2023

 Meals on Wheels confronts these issues head-on and ensures that vulnerable seniors don’t go hungry.
+Each year, Meals on Wheels delivers 247 million meals to 2.8 million seniors.
 Through a network of dedicated people, they work to create a community that seniors can fall back on, not just for meals but in all aspects of their lives.
 This meal delivery program is not just about food.
 The delivery of a nutritionally balanced meal can change a senior’s life.

 These meals improve a senior’s overall nutrition, which can significantly affect their physical health.
 In addition, when meals are delivered, the driver performs a wellness check, which provides social interaction.
 The wellness checks also provide a crucial safety net for seniors at risk of falls or accidental overdose on medication.
+According to the U.S. Census Bureau, nearly one-third of all seniors live alone, which equals close to 14 million seniors aging alone.
 Everyone at Meals on Wheels works hard to improve the quality of life for seniors in need.

 Improved Nutritional Status